 Doctors differentiate between cervical spine syndrome not only according to where it occurs (1st-7th vertebrae), but also according to the duration of the symptoms.
 If it lasts for more than three months, it is referred to as chronic cervical spine syndrome.
 Those affected are already familiar with the clinical picture and often suffer from recurring pain in the shoulder and neck area.

-Acute cervical spine syndrome is different: it is caused by a sudden overload (1st-3rd week: acute, 4th-12th week: subacute).
-Typical symptoms would be neck pain after gardening or an injury such as cervical spine distorison, whiplash, which occurs in a traffic accident.
+Acute cervical spine syndrome is different: it is caused by sudden overuse (1st-3rd week: acute, 4th-12th week: subacute).
+Typical causes would be neck pain after gardening or an injury such as cervical spine distortion, whiplash, which occurs in a traffic accident.

 The symptoms of cervical spine syndrome

-The complaints of cervical spine syndrome vary depending on the vertebrae on which they are located and what triggered them.
-In addition, there are physical signs of wear and tear that have an increasing influence on the course of the symptoms with increasing age.
+The symptoms of cervical spine syndrome vary depending on which vertebrae they are located on and what triggered them.
+In addition, there are physical signs of wear and tear, which have an increasing influence on the course of the symptoms with increasing age.

 Nevertheless, there are some typical symptoms of cervical spine syndrome: